-A South Carolina high school principal banned U.S. flags from football games.
+A South Carolina high school prevented students from bringing U.S. flags into a football game.

 On 27 August 2016, a photograph purportedly showing a South Carolina high school principal stopping a student from bringing an American flag into a football stadium was shared on Facebook: